Bipolar disorder in children: Comorbid conditions

-The most common comorbidities seen with PBD is ADHD (80%) and oppositional defiant disorder (47%).
-Anywhere between 13.2% to 29% of patients with bipolar disorder are diagnosed with conduct disorder, substance use disorders, anxiety disorders, or borderline personality disorder.
+The most common comorbidities seen with PBD are ADHD (80%) and oppositional defiant disorder (47%).
+Anywhere between 13.2% and 29% of patients with bipolar disorder are diagnosed with conduct disorder, substance use disorders, anxiety disorders, or borderline personality disorder.

 Comorbid ADHD can be diagnosed if symptoms such as hyperactivity and distractibility are present persistently.
 If they are only episodic, this is likely a symptom of PBD.
-Therefore, it is important to carefully evaluate onset of symptoms and course of time present.
+Therefore, it is important to carefully evaluate the onset of symptoms and the duration over which they have been present.
 While difficulty with sleep can be present in both, patients with bipolar disorder typically have a decreased need for sleep during manic episodes, whereas children with ADHD will have sleep problems with increased fatigue.
 Grandiosity is also a distinguishing factor: mania typically presents with increased self-esteem, while children with ADHD may have lower self-esteem.

 Epidemiology

 Globally, the prevalence of PBD is estimated at 3.9% as of 2019.
-However, 5 surveys (from Brazil, England, Turkey, and the United States) have reported pre-adolescence rates of PBD as zero or close to zero.
+However, five surveys (from Brazil, England, Turkey, and the United States) reported pre-adolescence rates of PBD as zero or close to zero.

 The increase in PBD in the United States is attributed to the cohort effect (shared circumstances of more recently born children) as well as the anticipation effect (the earlier onset of genetic conditions in later generations).

 History

 Descriptions of children with symptoms similar to contemporary concepts of mania date back to the 18th century.
 In 1898, a detailed psychiatric case history was published about a 13-year-old that met Jean-Pierre Falret and Jules Baillarger's criteria for folie circulaire, which is congruent to the modern conception of bipolar I disorder.

-In Emil Kraepelin's descriptions of bipolar disorder in the 1920s, which he called "manic depressive insanity", he noted the rare possibility that it could occur in children.
+In Emil Kraepelin's descriptions of bipolar disorder in the 1920s, which he called "manic depressive insanity," he noted the rare possibility that it could occur in children.
 In addition to Kraepelin, Adolf Meyer, Karl Abraham, and Melanie Klein were some of the first to document bipolar disorder symptoms in children in the first half of the 20th century.
-It was not mentioned much in English literature until the 1970s when interest in researching the subject increased.
+It was not mentioned much in English literature until the 1970s, when interest in researching the subject increased.
 It became more accepted as a diagnosis in children in the 1980s after the DSM-III (1980) specified that the same criteria for diagnosing bipolar disorder in adults could also be applied to children.

-Recognition came twenty years after, with epidemiological studies showing that approximately 20% of adults with bipolar disorder already had symptoms in childhood or adolescence.
+Recognition came twenty years later, with epidemiological studies showing that approximately 20% of adults with bipolar disorder already had symptoms in childhood or adolescence.
 Nevertheless, onset before age 10 was thought to be rare, below 0.5% of the cases.
-During the second half of the century misdiagnosis with schizophrenia was not rare in the non-adult population due to common co-occurrence of psychosis and mania.
+During the second half of the century, misdiagnosis with schizophrenia was common in the non-adult population due to the common co-occurrence of psychosis and mania.
 This issue diminished with an increased following of the DSM criteria in the last part of the 20th century.